ssteidl/vessel/README.md

-# FBSDAppContainers
+# Vessel
 Application containers for FreeBSD.

-## Goals
+## Goal
-* Provide a simple and powerful interface to the plethora of underutilized FreeBSD features, including:
+The goal of vessel is to unleash the plethora of underutilized FreeBSD features to application, DevOps (operations) and test engineers.
+These features include but are not limited to:

  * Jails (Heirarchical)
  * pf
  * zfs
  * capsicum
  * rctl
  * mandatory access control
  * Security Level
-* Deeply integrate with FreeBSD system, preferring system libraries to fork/exec.
-This project has 0 concern with being portable.

 ## Vocabulary
 * **Image**: A directory or mounted filesystem that the container will use as a root directory.